yhuang122/Image-Explanations-with-shapiq/ImplementationProgressSummary.md

 ```
 Team A                              Team B
 ──────                              ──────
-A1.1–A1.8 (migrate experiments)    B2.1 GradientGuidedSegmenter
+A1.1–A1.8 (migrate experiments)    B2.1 SLICSegmenter
     │                                   │
     ├─ A2 (equivalence tests) ──────────┤ (bug reports)
     │       │                           │